 On October 6, 2004, we entered into amendment agreements with our synthetic fuel partner that resulted in a shift in the allocation of tax credits between us.
 Our partner increased its allocation of tax credits generated by the SAFE I synthetic fuel facility from approximately 50 percent to 90 percent through March 31, 2005, and paid a higher price per tax credit to us for that additional share of tax credits.
 Effective April 1, 2005, our partner's share of the tax credits from SAFE I returned to approximately 50 percent.
-Also on October 6, 2004, our partner reduced its allocation of tax credits generated by the three SAFE II synthetic fuel facilities from approximately 50 percent to roughly 8 percent through December 31, 2004 and to 1 percent from January 1, 2005 through May 31, 2005.
-Effective June 1, 2005, our partner's share of the tax credits from the SAFE II facilities returned to approximately 50 percent.
+Also on October 6, 2004, our partner reduced its allocation of tax credits generated by the three SAFE II synthetic fuel facilities from approximately 50 percent to roughly 8 percent through December 31, 2005, our partner's share of the tax credits from the tax credits from for an approximately 50 percent to roughly 8 percent through December 31, 2005, our partner's share of the tax credits from the SAFE II facilities returned to approximately 50 percent to roughly 8 percent through December 31, 2005, our partner's share of the tax credits from the SAFE II facilities returned to approximately 50 percent.

 In the 2005 third quarter, we entered into another amendment agreement with our synthetic fuel partner that gave our partner the right to have its approximately 50 percent ownership interest in SAFE II redeemed on November 30, 2005, or December 31, 2005.
 Our partner exercised the option to have its interest in SAFE II redeemed effective on December 31, 2005, subsequent to our 2005 fiscal year-end.
 As a result, we now own all of the interests in SAFE II.
 In consideration for the redeemed interest, we forgave the remaining outstanding promissory note balance of approximately \$8 million related to our partner's initial purchase of the interest in SAFE II and our partner was relieved of the obligation to make further earn-out payments with respect to SAFE II for periods after December 31, 2005.
-On that date, we eliminated our partner's minority interest in SAFE II which was \$7 million.
+On that date, we eliminated our partner's minority interest in SAFE II, which was \$7 million.